QubitPi/docker-docs/compose/how-tos/environment-variables/index.md

 Environment variables in Compose

-By leveraging environment variables and interpolation in Docker Compose, you can create versatile and reusable configurations, making your Dockerized applications easier to manage and deploy across different environments.
+Environment variables and interpolation in Docker Compose help you create reusable, flexible configurations.
+This makes Dockerized applications easier to manage and deploy across environments.

 > [!TIP]
 >